Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Results

 In the case of a system with predator-prey interactions only, we have $\gamma=-1$ and the ecosystem is stable for all positive birth rates $b$.
 Expanding in small $b$ we find that fluctuations are of order $1/b$, but are almost completely confined to a low-frequency window.
 If $\omega^2<4c\sigma^2$ then

 with an order $1/\omega$ tail outside this range.
-Note that equation (\ref{eq_HLV_powerspec_predprey_main}) has the shape of a quarter-circle, to be viewed as a natural counterpart to the Wigner semi-circle law in classical random matrix theory \cite{wigner1958distribution}.
-The result is illustrated in Fig.~1.
+Note that Eq.~(\ref{eq_HLV_powerspec_predprey_main}) has the shape of a quarter-circle, to be viewed as a natural counterpart to the Wigner semi-circle law in classical random matrix theory \cite{wigner1958distribution}.
+The result is illustrated in Fig.~\ref{fig1}, left panel.